digitalman936/SnakeGame/README.md

 •  Press ESCAPE key to stop the game while its running or click the X in the top right.

-(WARNING):

-If you are running other python versions of python, make sure your interpreter still supports these versions of python and pygame.
-Keep in mind the Python API and Pygame module used in the snake game are frequently changing.
-So, if the code doesn't function properly using your local interpreter, consider installing python 3.10.9.

 (Installation):

 Install Python: 3.10.9